k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: closet trap engravings
 - Fix: grammar/death reason if the player is incinerated by Sunsword or the Hammer of the Gods
+- Fix: 'The magical energy is released!' with non-directional psionic wave